mozilla/extension-workshop/README.md

 Building for production is slightly different.
 The Eleventy process and the JS and CSS builds happen in series.
 Then a 3rd `asset-pipeline` process initiates and takes the the built content from `./build` directory and runs it through various optimizations.

-In these steps the following takes place:
+During these optimizations, the following takes place:

 * Binary files are versioned with hashes in the file names.
 * References to these file in CSS and JS are updated.